NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.data
    <Data(1, 10, 9): [[[262.8, ..., 269.7]]] K>

-The data instance conetains an array of values, as well as attributes to describe them and methods for describing :ref:`compression
+The data instance contains an array of values, as well as attributes to describe them and methods for describing :ref:`compression
 <Compression>`.